ramaroberto/neat-python/docs/module_summaries.rst

   .. rubric:: About :term:`compute nodes <compute node>`:

-  The :term:`primary compute node` (the node which creates and mutates genomes) and the :term:`secondary compute nodes <secondary node>` (the nodes which evaluate genomes) can execute the same script.
-The role of a compute node is determined using the ``mode`` argument of the DistributedEvaluator.
+  The :term:`primary compute node` (the node that creates and mutates genomes) and the :term:`secondary compute nodes <secondary node>` (the nodes that evaluate genomes) can execute the same script.
+The role of a compute node is determined using the ``mode`` argument of the
+  DistributedEvaluator.
 If the mode is :py:data:`MODE_AUTO`, the `host_is_local()` function is used to check if the ``addr`` argument points to the localhost.
 If it does, the compute node starts as a primary node, and otherwise as a secondary node.
 If ``mode`` is :py:data:`MODE_PRIMARY`, the compute node always starts as a primary node.
 If ``mode`` is :py:data:`MODE_SECONDARY`, the compute node will always start as a secondary node.

   There can only be one primary node per NEAT, but any number of secondary nodes.
 The primary node will not evaluate any genomes, which means you will always need at least two compute nodes (one primary and at least one secondary).

   You can run any number of compute nodes on the same physical machine (or VM).
 However, if a machine has both a primary node and one or more secondary nodes, :py:data:`MODE_AUTO` cannot be used for those secondary nodes - :py:data:`MODE_SECONDARY` will need to be specified.

   .. rubric:: Usage: